Skip to content

 2. Go to the Variations tab.

-3. Enable stock management for each variation.
+3. Enable stock management for each variation you want to control.

 4. Set the stock quantity per variation.